Bring SCINEMA To Your Classroom or Livingroom

 This is a dedicated category within SCINEMA for students under the age of 18 to communicate and share the science they’re passionate about.

-It’s open now so for more information, teaching support, and to find out how to get involved head to the SCINEMA website now.
+Entries for SCINEMA Junior 2022 will open soon, so, for more information, teaching support and to find out how to get involved head to the SCINEMA website now.

-The Education platform, along with Australia’s Science Channel and Ultimate Careers, Cosmos – a quarterly science print magazine and online science news site, and SCINEMA International Science Film Festival are developed and operated by The Royal Institution of Australia, an independent charity dedicated to connecting people with the world of science.
+The Education platform, along Cosmos – a quarterly science print magazine and online science news site – and SCINEMA International Science Film Festival are developed and operated by The Royal Institution of Australia, an independent charity dedicated to connecting people with the world of science.